 Choose Add New Video to - Time Synchronized Play if you're shooting video and someone else is entering the data.
 That will make sure that your video clip ends up on the play that is currently in process.

 If you lose your WiFi connection, you can refresh to catch up with the data.
 Game data can be refreshed by tapping on the Refresh button in the upper right corner of your screen.
 If there are more than 2 devices in the network, you will be prompted to choose which device you want to refresh your data from.
 The old plays are replaced by the new ones and your photos and video are resynced to the new data.
 If you implement a Game Data Live Server, you can also get the video that you missed.

 You can add a very simple FTP server to your WiFi network to increase performance and reliability.
 It lets you transfer video files faster and to multiple devices and enables better recovery from disconnects.
 If your router supports file sharing (using FTP) from a USB connected hard drive, you can implement a server for the cost of a flash drive ($20 to $50).
-The video from the server can be uploaded to Hudl easily.

 Access Points can be used to improve performance in your WiFi network.
 An Access Point is basically a WiFi transceiver that attaches to your router with an ethernet cable.